 Most of these properties are almost the same with several minor differences.

-- Mansion refers to abodes that are bigger than bungalows with a huge parcel land
+- Mansion refers to abodes that are bigger than bungalows with a huge parcel of land

-- Bungalows are similar to mansions, but slightly smaller in terms of square foot and land.
+- Bungalows are similar to mansions, but slightly smaller in terms of square feet and land.
 The house is surrounded by gardens.

 - Zero-lot bungalows are similar to bungalows but with a very small piece of land.
 Usually, the houses are located at the corner to make full use of the land.

-- Cluster homes come with a huge build-up, but are are developed in clusters, with facilities provided that you’d usually find in a condo.
+- Cluster homes come with a huge build-up, but are developed in clusters, with facilities provided that you’d usually find in a condo.